 Lower Abdominal Pain Cause – 3: Stomach Muscle Cramps

-When you have food just before a run, your digestive system and muscles start fighting for blood flow.
-If the former wins, your muscles won’t get enough oxygen and nutrients to perform at their best.
+Several factors can cause stomach muscle cramps, such as running in the heat, dehydration, lack of warm-up and stretching before training, and muscle fatigue and exhaustion.
+When you eat food just before running, your digestive system and muscles start fighting for blood flow, and if the digestive system wins, your muscles won’t get enough oxygen and nutrients to perform at their best.

 How To Manage Stomach Muscle Cramps While Running

-Deal and prevent stomach cramps while running by doing the following.
+Deal with and prevent stomach cramps while running by doing the following.

 Stop What You’re Doing